 Death on a volcano

-My memories from climbing Erta Ale Volcano in Ethiopia are still fresh.
+My memories of climbing Erta Ale Volcano in Ethiopia are still fresh.
 Ascending an active volcano with a permanent lava lake by night could have been just an atmospheric hiking choice.
 But this majestic piece of nature was located at the border with Eritrea, where kidnappings and killings of tourists occasionally did happen.
 A military escort was undoubtedly not just folklore.
 It was a hike that shouldn’t leave you indifferent.

 Several months before my visit, on December 3rd, 2017, also Sunday, one German tourist misjudged the circumstances and paid it with his life.
 Walter Roepert was a 63-year-old medical doctor from Aalen.
 He visited the amazing volcano with a private guide, who survived the incident.

 One version of the event says that assaulters attacked them because the guide was not from the Afar Region, and didn’t have the local approval to bring tourists.
 The other version of the story that the guides tell to Danakil Depression tourists explains it as a robbery attack.
-German doctor supposedly didn’t want to hand over his possessions, and they shot him on the spot.
+The German doctor supposedly didn’t want to hand over his possessions, and they shot him on the spot.

 Whichever version was correct, the shots had to be a warning to show how serious the situation was.
 This experienced ear, nose and throat specialist did not succeed in reading the context.
 He was outnumbered and had nowhere to hide.